ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/kleidiai-on-android-with-mediapipe-and-xnnpack/3-benchmark-gemma-i8mm.md

 ## Test inference engine performance with and without i8mm and KleidiAI

 Recently Arm has created a set of micro-kernels called "KleidiAI" that more efficiently use Arm's i8mm (8-bit integer matrix multiply) processor feature.
-These improvements will increase the throughput of quantized LLMs running on Arm chips that contain the i8mm feature.
+These improvements increase the throughput of quantized LLMs running on Arm chips that contain the i8mm feature.

-In this step you will cross-compile an inference benchmarking executable with and without the i8mm build flag, which will give you an understanding of the performance gains attainable using i8mm and KleidiAI.
+In this step, you will cross-compile an inference benchmarking executable with and without the i8mm build flag, which will give you an understanding of the performance gains attained by using KleidiAI micro-kernels.

-#### Ensure that your device has the i8mm feature
+#### Check that your device has the i8mm feature

 To test whether your phone chipset contains the i8mm feature, run